Jack Congleton: “In This Together” — When a Loved One Has Cancer

 As they absorbed the unexpected news, Kathleen and Jack focused on being as proactive and informed as possible.
 “We both felt from the beginning that we were in this together,” Jack explains.
 He joined his wife for appointments, took notes as they spoke with caregivers, and researched questions that came up.
 After surgeons performed a lumpectomy, Jack and Kathleen learned that she would also need chemotherapy and radiation.
 While disappointed by this development, both Kathleen and Jack faced the situation with a practical and hopeful attitude, and they found their relationship became stronger as treatment progressed over the next several months.

-Kathleen’s medical team at Froedtert Hospital soon connected her with an ABCD mentor, and Jack began to learn about the organization as well.
+Kathleen’s medical team at Froedtert Hospital soon connected her with an ABCD Mentor, and Jack began to learn about the organization as well.
 As Kathleen’s treatment concluded successfully, she decided to train to become a mentor.
 Jack relates with a chuckle, “It didn’t take much to convince me to become one, too.”

 Supporting Co-Survivors